xxxxbrandieeee/close-reading-data-dictionary/README.md

 #### Browser Refresh Detection

 A top-level field `isRefresh` indicates whether the participant refreshed the browser during the study, which would restart the session.
-It is used as a data quality check — participants whose logs include this field would be excluded from analysis.
+It is used as a data quality check — participants whose logs include this field were excluded from analysis.

 | Column Name | Description | Type |
 |---|---|---|